lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 When an RMA entry request is received from the life cycle manager, the flash controller waits for any pending flash transaction to complete, then switches priority to the hardware interface.
 The flash controller then initiates RMA entry process and notifies the life cycle controller when it is complete.
 Unlike the seed phase, after the RMA phase, the flash controller does not grant control back to software as the system is expected to reboot after an RMA attempt.

+#### Memory Protection

+Flash memory protection is handled differently depending on what type of partition is accessed.

+For data partitions, software can configure a number of memory protection regions such as {{< regref "MP_REGION_CFG0" >}}.
+For each region, software specifies both the beginning page and the number of pages that belong to that region.
+Software then configures the access privileges for that region.
+Subsequent accesses are then allowed or denied based on the defined rule set.
+Similar to RISCV pmp, if two region overlaps, the lower region index has higher priority.

+For information partitions, the protection is done per indvidual page.
+Each page can be configured with access privileges.
+As a result, software does not need to define a start and end page for information partitions.
+See {{< regref "BANK0_INFO_PAGE_CFG0" >}} as an example.

+#### Memory Protection for Key Manager and Life Cycle

+While memory protection is largely under software control, certain behavior is hardwired to support key manager secret partitions and life cycle functions.

+Software can only control the accessibility of the creator secret seed page under the following condition(s):
+*  life cycle sets provision enable.
+*  otp indicates the seeds are not locked.

+Software can only control the accessibility of the owner secret seed page under the following condition(s):
+*  life cycle sets provision enable.

+During life cycle RMA transition, the software configured memory protection for both data and information partitions is ignored.
+Instead, the flash controller assumes a default accessibility setting that allows it to secure the chip and transition to RMA.

 ### Flash Physical Controller